Patti is a Certified Dietary Manager and Certified Restaurant Manager. Her knowledge is based on her nutritional training and experiences.

 Cooking for a Crowd

 Have you ever had a large get-together with friends and/or family and couldn't decide what kind of food to serve?
 Barbeque sandwiches always seem to go over really well with big crowds.
-Potato salad, pasta salad, veggie salad, and baked beans compliment a BBQ nicely.
-And for dessert, you can't go wrong with a quick and simple fruit salad.
+Potato salad, pasta salad and baked beans compliment a BBQ nicely.
+A fresh fruit and veggie tray is also a great addition.
+And for dessert, you can't go wrong with a quick and easy fruit salad.

 BBQ Themed Style Recipe Ideas for Any Type of Large Gathering